April 18, 2025

 In addition to how incentives are paid, employers have options for how and when to provide incentives:

-• One Business Group employer allows employees to participate in an incentive program on a quarterly basis and earn up to $600 per year.
+- One Business Group employer allows employees to participate in an incentive program on a quarterly basis and earn up to $600 per year.
 Employees can earn anywhere from $150 to $600 by meeting quarterly requirements.
 Those who do not meet one quarter’s requirements are still eligible to earn up to the remaining $450 by participating during any of the other three quarters.

 Target’s Inclusive Incentive Strategy for a Stratified Workforce

 Target redesigned its incentive strategy to remove hurdles and increase engagement from its non-exempt population.
 The stratified incentives program, available to those on the medical plan, has different engagement criteria for exempt and non-exempt employees.
-Earned incentives are paid as HSA contributions, and while both exempt and non-exempt employees receive the same total dollar amount, the engagement threshold is lower for non-exempt employees to encourage broader participation.
+Earned incentives are paid as HSA (or HRA) contributions, and while both exempt and non-exempt employees receive the same total dollar amount, the engagement threshold is lower for non-exempt employees to encourage broader participation.
 With the new design, non-exempt employees receive partial HSA seed money upfront, and can earn the remainder of the funds by completing any type of preventive activity.
 Exempt employees are asked to do slightly more to earn their HSA funding, including completing a preventive care activity in addition to engaging in a chronic condition management program or, for those without chronic conditions, receiving additional preventive care services like a dental or vision exam.

 Leverage behavioral economics to create an effective incentive strategy

-Behavioral economics suggests individuals often don’t act rationally and instead make economically suboptimal choices that don’t benefit them in the long run.14,15 For example, an individual may choose a cookie over an apple as an afternoon snack because the cookie offers instant gratification.
+Behavioral economics suggests individuals often don’t act rationally and instead make economically suboptimal choices that don’t benefit them in the long run.16 For example, an individual may choose a cookie over an apple as an afternoon snack because the cookie offers instant gratification.
 Many behavioral economic theories can be deployed to prompt “better” behaviors.
 Loss aversion theory, for example, suggests individuals are more likely to engage in behaviors to avoid a loss vs. to receive a gain.
 Using this theory as a guide, employers can leverage deposit contracts, where employees commit their own money for potential loss if they do not complete a designated behavior or meet a target outcome.
 One study of more than 400,000 individuals utilizing a commonly used well-being platform found that participants were more active when their own money was at stake.
 Participants had the opportunity to purchase an Apple Watch at a discounted rate, to be paid back to the employee over 2 years if targeted activity levels were met.
 If they weren’t met, the participant would pay full price for the Apple Watch.
-When comparing participants earning Apple Watch discounts to others using the well-being platform, the study found that the Apple Watch group increased their physical activity by 34% each month and were exercising almost 5 extra days per month.16
+When comparing participants earning Apple Watch discounts to others using the well-being platform, the study found that the Apple Watch group increased their physical activity by 34% each month and were exercising almost 5 extra days per month.17

 Integrate multiple dimensions of well-being into your company’s incentive strategy